neondatabase/website/content/docs/manage/database-access.md

 You can remove a role from a user at any time to revoke privileges.
 See [Revoke privileges](#revoke-privileges).
 </Admonition>

-The following sections describes how to create roles in Neon via SQL and grant the roles access to database objects.
+The following sections describe how to create roles in Neon via SQL and grant those roles access to database objects.
 In Postgres, access must be granted at the database, schema, and object level.
 For example, to grant access to a table, you must also grant access to the database and schema in which the table resides.
 If these access permissions are not defined, the role will not be able access the table.

 ## Create a read-only role